eventflow/EventFlow/Documentation/index.md

 Have a look at our [getting started guide](getting-started.md), the [do’s and don’ts](./additional/dos-and-donts.md), and the [FAQ](./additional/faq.md).

+- :fontawesome-brands-github: The source code is available on [GitHub](https://github.com/eventflow/EventFlow) and provided under the MIT license.
-:fontawesome-brands-discord: To engage with the community, please join our [Discord server](https://discord.gg/QfgNPs5WxR).
+- :fontawesome-brands-discord: To engage with the community, please join our [Discord server](https://discord.gg/QfgNPs5WxR).

 ### Features